itischrisd/CppPasswordManager/README.md

 If you need some help, notice any bugs or come up with possible improvements, feel free to reach out to me and/or create a pull request.

----

-Project has been ulpoaded to GitHub as-is.
-Not passing some arguments by reference (such as strings) is a known issue and an unmet requirement.
-There is no plan to fix it at the moment.